IP Fabric 3.2: Visualization of Network Changes

 Discovering First Hop Redundancy Protocol parameters

-IP network gateway redundancy has become a very standard high availability solution.
+To begin with, IP network gateway redundancy has become a very standard high availability solution.
 In IP Fabric’s platform it’s described as First Hop Redundancy Protocol (FHRP) feature that currently umbrellas HSRP, VRRP and GLBP protocol.
-I have prepared a little scenario in our virtual lab with a…
+I have prepared a little scenario in our virtual…

 IP Fabric 2.2.5: Staying longer in network diagrams